RevoluPowered/Godot-VSCode-Files/README.md

 To use this with Godot you need the following installed systemwide:
 - Clang (for compiling godot with compilation db support)
-- Bear (for a working compilation db)
+- Bear (for a working compilation db - gives you full refactoring support and symbol lookup)
 - LLDB
 - GDB